bignerdranch/tensorflow-cocoa-example/README.md

 	save_path = saver.save(sess, "/tmp/parameters.pb")

+(I understand that this file is a key-value store where the key is the name of the tensor and the value is the protobuf for that tensor's data.
+I have not been able to parse this data yet, but there is some C++ API involving `TensorSliceRead` and `TensorSliceWritter` for doing this.)

 Now, I know you'd like to create the Variable tensors by reading in the model and then filling them with initial values from the parameters file.
 That way, for example, you could keep training the model in your Cocoa application.
 YOU CAN'T!
+(This is an obvious flaw in the C++ API.
+I hope it will be fixed soon.)

 Instead, there is a tool (`freeze_graph`) that replaces the Variable tensors with Constant tensors filled with the data from the parameters file.
 Build that tool: